Genesis Electrified G80 review

 |

-Genesis didn't appear in our 2025 Driver Power customer satisfaction survey, although being the luxury arm of parent company Hyundai should inspire some confidence - the Hyundai Tucson finished 13th overall in our list of the top 50 cars to own.
+Genesis didn't appear in the most recent Driver Power owner satisfaction survey, although being the luxury arm of parent company Hyundai should inspire some confidence as this brand generally performs strongly.

 Industry crash-test body Euro NCAP awarded the pre-facelift G80 a full five-star rating, with a 91 per cent score for adult safety, 87 per cent for child protection and a reassuring 91 per cent mark for on-board safety assist technology.
-It hasn’t yet tested the long-wheelbase car, nor do we expect an updated score any time soon.
+However, it hasn’t yet tested the facelifted car, nor do we expect an updated score any time soon.

-All models include Smart Cruise Control (SCC) and a range of driver ‘Assist’ features: blind-spot collision-avoidance, lane keeping, forward collision-avoidance, intelligent speed limit, lane following and highway driving are all standard.
+All models include Smart Cruise Control (SCC) and a range of driver ‘Assist’ features: blind-spot collision-avoidance, lane-keeping assist, forward collision-avoidance, intelligent speed limit, lane following and highway driving are all standard.

 While Genesis is boosting its dealer presence, it is still looking to differentiate itself with a concierge-style offering that can arrange delivery to your home address, plus offer ongoing support via its ‘Personal Assistant’ service.